ibm-cloud-docs/bandwidth-metering/faqs.md

 There is no charge for traffic between Virtual Servers for Classic or Bare Metal Servers for Classic, on the Classic Private network, within the same Classic account.

-## Where do I find detailed analytics about my bandwith usage on particular devices?
+## Where do I find detailed analytics about my bandwidth usage on particular devices?

 There are bandwidth graphs per device in the {{site.data.keyword.cloud_notm}} console, but these graphs only shows bandwidth use over time.
-They don't proide information about which IP addresses or ports are using bandwidth.
+They don't provide information about which IP addresses or ports are using bandwidth.
 Depending on your operating system or device, you can install tools or utilize pre-installed tools to monitor the per-IP and per-port details of your traffic.

 If you need help installing or using these tools, or if you can't locate the bandwidth graphs per device in the portal, contact {{site.data.keyword.cloud_notm}} support.